House where JonBenét Ramsey was found dead up for sale - NewsBreak

 The home was purchased by the Ramseys in 1991 for $500,000, the Denver Post reported .
 They ultimately sold the property in 1998 to a group of investors and the address was changed, and large trees and fencing were added.

 The current owners purchased the home for $1.04 million in 2004, the outlet reported.
-Alex Murdaugh found guilty of murdering wife, son
+Alex Murdaugh found guilty in the killing of wife, son

 The house has been on and off the market several times over the years, according to People magazine, and was last listed at $2 million in 2014.
 This time around, it’s listed at $6.95 million.